-Under the 401(k) Plan, the non-elective and matching contributions TVA makes to participant accounts are based on the participant's employment hire date and years of service as follows:
+Under the 401(k) Plan, the non-elective and matching contributions TVA makes to participant accounts are based on the participant's employment hire date, years of service, and individual elections as follows:

-- Participants who were first hired prior to January 1, 1996, receive matching contributions from TVA of 25 cents on every dollar contributed by the participant to the 401(k) Plan up to a maximum of 1.5 percent of eligible compensation. - Employees who were first hired prior to January 1, 1996, and who elected to switch pension structures from the traditional to the cash balance, receive matching contributions from TVA of 75 cents on every dollar contributed by the participant to the 401(k) Plan up to a maximum of 4.5 percent of eligible compensation. - Employees who were first hired on or after January 1, 1996, and who have 10 or more years of service as of October 1, 2016, receive (1) an automatic, non-elective contribution from TVA equal to 3 percent of eligible compensation, and (2) matching contributions from TVA of 75 cents on every dollar contributed by the participant to the 401(k) Plan up to a maximum of 4.5 percent of eligible compensation. - Employees who were first hired on or after January 1, 1996, and who have less than 10 years of service as of October 1, 2016, receive (1) an automatic, non-elective contribution from TVA equal to 6 percent of eligible compensation, and (2) matching contributions from TVA on participant contributions to the 401(k) Plan dollar-for-dollar up to a maximum of 6 percent of eligible compensation. - Employees who are first hired on or after July 1, 2014 (or who are rehired and were either previously not vested in the pension or cashed out their pension benefit) receive (1) an automatic, non-elective contribution from TVA equal to 4.5 percent of eligible compensation, and (2) matching contributions from TVA of 75 cents on every dollar contributed by the participant to the 401(k) Plan up to a maximum of 4.5 percent of eligible compensation.
+- Participants who were first hired prior to January 1, 1996, receive matching contributions from TVA of 25 cents on every dollar contributed by the participant to the 401(k) Plan up to a maximum of 1.5 percent of eligible compensation. - Employees who were first hired prior to January 1, 1996, and who elected to switch pension structures from the traditional to the cash balance, receive matching contributions from TVA of 75 cents on every dollar contributed by the participant to the 401(k) Plan up to a maximum of 4.5 percent of eligible compensation. - Employees who were first hired on or after January 1, 1996, and who have 10 or more years of service as of October 1, 2016, receive (1) an automatic, non-elective contribution from TVA equal to 3 percent of eligible compensation, and (2) matching contributions from TVA of 75 cents on every dollar contributed by the participant to the 401(k) Plan up to a maximum of 4.5 percent of eligible compensation. - Employees who were first hired on or after January 1, 1996, and who have less than 10 years of service as of October 1, 2016, receive (1) an automatic, non-elective contribution from TVA equal to 6 percent of eligible compensation, and (2) matching contributions from TVA on participant contributions to the 401(k) Plan dollar-for-dollar up to a maximum of 6 percent of eligible compensation. - Employees who elected to waive their cash balance retirement benefit and transfer their cash balance account to the 401(k) Plan effective October 1, 2018, receive (1) an automatic, non-elective contribution from TVA equal to 6 percent of eligible compensation, and (2) matching contributions from TVA on participant contributions to the 401(k) Plan dollar-for-dollar up to a maximum of 6 percent of eligible compensation. - Employees who are first hired on or after July 1, 2014 (or who are rehired and were either previously not vested in the pension or cashed out their pension benefit) receive (1) an automatic, non-elective contribution from TVA equal to 4.5 percent of eligible compensation, and (2) matching contributions from TVA of 75 cents on every dollar contributed by the participant to the 401(k) Plan up to a maximum of 4.5 percent of eligible compensation.